Whyzanet/WhyzaGC/README.md

 ### Feather Huzzah ESP8266

 I have connected the MightOhm geiger serial TX pin to GPIO 13 ( softSerial RX ) on the Huzzah ESP8266 as Dan also did.
 This is pin 6 on the top from left to right.

-In addition, I wanted USB serial connectivity when the display was mounted in the MightyOhm for updates, so I have connected an Arduino usb/serial board to the Huzzah's RX and TX, along with RTS to pin En ( 2nd on top from left to right), and DTR to GPIO pin 0 ( pin 8 on top from left to right ).
-You will need a usb/serial board that exposes the DTR pin for you to use to enable automated code uploading.
-Through this additional usb/serial board I am able to upload code to the ESP8266 without performing a manual reset.
-The plan is to mount it sideways using hot glue at the end of the Feather ESP8266 for rear access on the MightyOhm.

 I am powering the Feather ESP8266 through the USB pin ( 3rd from top left to right ) from a Raspberry Pi 4 5V pin on the Pi GPIO header ( as well as a ground connection between the two ).
 Current is usually around 110 mA, though will peak around 300 mA when charging the Li battery.